It’s about more than bread

 You will have access to the Sourdough Club recipes and magazine, as well as weekly live sessions featuring guests, tips, techniques and more.

-*Please note that the Diploma-level membership to the Sourdough Club is for 12 months ONLY, (September 2021– August 2022) and while you may keep the course materials provided on the course, access to the course lectures and live sessions will close on completion of the course.
+*Please note that the Diploma-level membership to the Sourdough Club is for 12 months ONLY, (September 2022–August 2023) and while you may keep the course materials provided on the course, access to the course lectures and live sessions will close upon completion of the course.
 Your membership will then be moved over to the standard Sourdough Club 12-month membership ready for the next academic year’s intake for the Online Diploma.
 You will still be able to access all Sourdough Club content, recipes and the Club Forum.

 We look forward to you joining us!